sanskritiii-101/portfolio/README.md

 # 💻 Portfolio

 A simple one-page personal portfolio website built with HTML and CSS.
-It showcases my profile as a Computer Science Engineering student with a focus on *AI/ML*.
+It showcases my profile as a Computer Science Engineering student.

 ## ✨ Features
 - Clean layout with profile image and intro